Senior Vice Provost for Research; Senior Vice Dean for Strategic Initiatives and Entrepreneurship, Polytechnic School of Engineering

-Dr. Paul M. Horn is the Senior Vice Provost for Research, responsible for providing University-wide leadership in advancing research at NYU, coordinating research among various schools of the University, and shaping the strategic planning for the University's research enterprise.
+Dr. Paul M. Horn is the Senior Vice Provost for Research and Senior Vice Dean for Strategic Initiatives and Entrepreneurship, Polytechnic School of Engineering, responsible for providing University-wide leadership in advancing research at NYU, coordinating research among various schools of the University, and shaping the strategic planning for the University's research enterprise.

-Dr. Horn has received numerous awards including the 1988 Bertram Eugene Warren award from the American Crystallographic Association, the 2000 Distinguished Leadership award from the New York Hall of Science, the 2002 Hutchison Medal from the University of Rochester, and the 2002 Pake Prize from the American Physical Society.
-In 2003 Dr. Horn was named as one of the top computing business leaders in the US by Scientific American magazine.
-He is also a member of numerous professional committees including the GAO (General Accountability Office) board of advisors, the board of trustees of the Committee for Economic Development, and the NYU-Polytechnic Board of Trustees.
+Dr. Horn has received numerous awards including the 1988 Bertram Eugene Warren Award from the American Crystallographic Association, the 2000 Distinguished Leadership award from the New York Hall of Science, the 2002 Hutchison Medal from the University of Rochester, and the 2002 Pake Prize from the American Physical Society.
+In 2003, Dr. Horn was named as one of the top computing business leaders in the US by Scientific American magazine.
+He is also a member of numerous professional committees including the GAO (General Accountability Office) board of advisors, the board of trustees of the Committee for Economic Development, and the Board of the Polytechnic School of Engineering.